Criminal justice

-Criminal justice is the delivery of justice to those who have committed crimes.
+Criminal justice is the delivery of justice when a crime is committed.
 The criminal justice system is a series of government agencies and institutions.
-Goals include the rehabilitation of offenders, preventing other crimes, and moral support for victims.
-The primary institutions of the criminal justice system are the police, prosecution and defense lawyers, the courts and the prisons system.
+Goals include retribution, reformation and rehabilitation of offenders, preventing other crimes, and support for victims.
+The primary institutions of the criminal justice system are the police, prosecution and defense lawyers, the courts and the prison system.

 Criminal justice system

 Definition

 The criminal justice system consists of three main parts: